KacperFiga/KacperFiga/README.md

-# Hi, I am Kacper 👋
+# It's great to see You here! 👋

 </br>

-I am 19 years old.
-I am still learning new skills.
+I'm 19 years old Frontend developer who is fascinated about learning new technologies.
+Let's talk!

 </br>

-- 🔭 I’m currently working on learning new skills
+- 🔭 Everyday I'm working with TypeScript and React
-- 🌱 I’m currently learning React
+- 🌱 After working hours I am currently learning Solidity
-- 👯 I’m looking to collaborate with anyone
+- 👯 In the future I wanna become a fullstack/blockchain developer

 </br>